Blues in the Schools -

 What Toby's Program Is All About:

-The Great Migration and the Jim Crow South - How the music of the blues reflected this period of African American History.
-With the music of the blues, a slide show depicting the Mississippi blues musicians that Toby learned from and colorful stories, the students will experience a powerful, moving experience of what it was like for African Americans living in the Jim Crow South, and why they eventually moved to the cities of the north.
+The Great Migration and the Jim Crow South - How the music of the Blues reflected this period of African American History.
+With the music of the blues, a slide show depicting the Mississippi blues musicians that I learned from and colorful stories, the students will experience a powerful, moving experience of what it was like for African Americans living in the Jim Crow South, and why some of them eventually moved to the cities of the north.

 The Great Migration With The Blues meets the following themes in The National Curriculum Standards for: English Language Arts, Social Studies and Music Education